mycpuorg/mycpuorg.github.io/_posts/2021-01-05-set-or-unique-accurate.md

 already sorted input.

 The best bang for buck appears to be from using `std::unordered_set` on unsorted data!

+I looked up for any theoritical reasoning on why RB-Trees should perform worse on sorted inputs, there was no obvious answers.
+Thoughts?

+### Perf Counters

 ```
 sudo ~/bin/perf stat -e "sched:sched_process*,task:*,L1-dcache-loads,L1-dcache-load-misses,cycles,cs,faults,migrations" -d -d -d ./src/project_name